Marqui-13/solidity-ck/README.md

 # Features

-**Add Kid Profiles** – Securely add a kid’s wallet address, name, release date, and allowance details.
+**Add Kid Profiles** – Securely add a kid’s wallet address, name, release date, and allowance details.<br>
-**Deposit Funds** – Parents or guardians can deposit Ether directly into the contract, earmarked for a specific kid.
+**Deposit Funds** – Parents or guardians can deposit Ether directly into the contract, earmarked for a specific kid.<br>
-**Automated Allowance Release** – Funds are released based on a predefined date, ensuring kids access their money only when permitted.
+**Automated Allowance Release** – Funds are released based on a predefined date, ensuring kids access their money only when permitted.<br>
-**Withdrawal by Kids** – Kids can withdraw their funds to their own wallets upon meeting eligibility conditions.
+**Withdrawal by Kids** – Kids can withdraw their funds to their own wallets upon meeting eligibility conditions.<br>
-**Secure & Transparent** – Built on Ethereum’s blockchain for immutability, decentralization, and security.
+**Secure & Transparent** – Built on Ethereum’s blockchain for immutability, decentralization, and security.<br>

 # How It Works